As Covid-19 numbers rise, the CDC chief says she's scared about where US is headed. But it's not too late to change country's course - KRDO

 As Covid-19 numbers rise, the CDC chief says she’s scared about where US is headed.
 But it’s not too late to change country’s course

-A surge that could come just as the country inches closer to a return to normalcy and officials nationwide race to get as many Covid-19 vaccine shots into arms as possible.

-“There’s still a lot of vulnerable people out there.
-A lot of people are going to get sick and die unnecessarily when we’re so close to the finish line,” Dr. Ashish Jha, dean of the Brown University School of Public Health, told CNN on Monday night.
+More than 38,800 Covid-19 patients were in US hospitals on Saturday — well below a pandemic peak of more than 136,000 on January 5, but creeping above this year’s low mark of 37,913 on March 21, the latest data from the Department of Health and Human Services show.

+The country has averaged about 989 Covid-19 deaths over the last week — far below the pandemic peak of 3,427, but above the year’s lowest average of 934 set on March 23.

-Jha’s remarks came as the US hit another grim milestone: more than 550,000 Americans have now died of Covid-19, a death toll far higher than any other country’s.
+More than 550,000 people in the US have died of Covid-19, a death toll far higher than any other country’s.

-Speaking during the White House Covid-19 briefing Monday morning, Walensky said she was “scared” about where the US is heading, and shared her feeling of “impending doom.”

-“I so badly want to be done.
-I know you all so badly want to be done,” she added.
-“We are just almost there but not quite yet.
-And so I’m asking you to just hold on a little longer, to get vaccinated when you can so that all of those people that we all love will still be here when this pandemic ends.”

 The CDC director’s warnings have been echoed by experts across the country for weeks.
 But at least a dozen governors, citing lowered Covid-19 numbers and ongoing vaccinations, eased Covid-19 restrictions this month, against health officials’ guidance.